ifmcjthenknczny/esp32-lastfm-recent-play/README.md

 4.  **Install ESP32 Boards:**
     * Go to: `Tools` > `Board` > `Boards Manager...`.
     * Search for "esp32".
     * Install "esp32 by Espressif Systems".
-Use a recent, stable version.
+Use a latest **2.x** version (important because of RAM savings).
 5.  **Select Board and Port:**
     * Go to: `Tools` > `Board` > `ESP32 Arduino` > **`ESP32 Dev Module`**.
 (This is a good generic choice).
     * Go to: `Tools` > `Port` and select the COM port corresponding to your connected ESP32 (It might mention CH340).
 6.  **Install Libraries:**
     * Go to: `Tools` > `Manage Libraries...`.
-    * Search for and install `LovyanGFX` and `ArduinoJson`.
+    * Search for and install libraries listed above in this README.
 7.  **Configure `LovyanGFX` (If Needed):**
     * This code includes `"LGFX.h"`.
 This file typically contains the specific pin and driver configuration for your board variant (ESP32-2432S022c).
     * Ensure you have the correct `LGFX.h` file for your board within the project directory or that your LovyanGFX library installation is set up correctly for the `esp32-2432s022c`.
 Check the LovyanGFX documentation or examples if the display doesn't work out-of-the-box.
 The correct configuration is *vital*.